eclectic-coding/rails-note-app/README.md

 The stylesheets are configured in webpacker, so to start the server, in one terminal: `./bin/webpack-dev-server`.
 Then in a second terminal window: `rails server`

+The other option if to start foreman which is preconfigured: `foreman start`.

 ## Running the tests
 The user model has a robust testing suite using the Rails default `minitest`.
 To run the test: `rails test`, or you can automate the test by using guard that is preinstalled: `bundle exec guard`.